danzeeeman/code_toolkit_S2022/03_WeekFour.md

 So srcsnap works like this every time you take a screenshot of your project, srcsnap takes a snapshot of all your code too, and associate it with the screenshot. it organizes your screenshots in a nice list in the menubar: your code can "time travel" back to the very moment when you took each of the screenshots.

-please try it out with your work!
+please try it out with your work and report bugs!

 ## Review of what we've done so far
 ```